Curvature of optimal transport with respect to the cost and applications to inverse optimal transport: Curvature of optimal transport

 \end{thm}

-\begin{rem} The only directions of degeneracy of the second variation correspond precisely to transport-invariant perturbations of the cost.
+The only directions of degeneracy of the second variation correspond precisely to transport-invariant perturbations of the cost.
 In all transverse directions, $\OT_{\alpha,\beta}$ exhibits strict negative curvature.
-Indeed, $T^c$, $c$ and $\phi_c$ are related by
+Section \ref{sec:uniqueness} applies this characterization to understand the issue of uniqueness and stability for inverse optimal transport. \begin{cor}[Transport-invariant zero-curvature directions] Assume the hypotheses of Theorem~\ref{thm:curvature}, and fix a cost \(c\) in the neighborhood where the theorem applies.
+Let \(\delta c\in C^{k+2,\kappa}(X\times Y)\) satisfy